marlcplhra/SSCard/README.md

 ./run
 ```

-And then run SSCard on the LIKE predicates to get the estimated cardinalities.
+And then run SSCard on the LIKE predicates to get the estimated cardinalities:

 ```
 python cal_sel.py
 ```

-This will create a estimation result file in `end_to_end/cards/like_queries_single/sscard_pg_single.txt`, and put `sscard_pg_single.txt` into the *data directory* (for example` /var/lib/pgsql/14.5/data`) of your Postgres.
-In this way, we can make sure Postgres could find the estimation results of SSCard, the following commands are:
+This will generate an estimation result file at `end_to_end/cards/like_queries_single/sscard_pg_single.txt`.
+Please move `sscard_pg_single.txt` into the *data directory* of your PostgreSQL instance (e.g., `/var/lib/pgsql/14.5/data`).
+This ensures that PostgreSQL can access the SSCard estimation results. the following commands are:
 ```bash
 cd ../..
 sudo cp sscard_pg_single.txt /var/lib/pgsql/14.5/data